 The low pressure from Wednesday will continue to move offshore on Thursday, forecasters said.
 But clouds are likely to linger throughout most of the day towards the coast.

 “A period of rain along with gusty winds is likely sometime from Friday afternoon into Saturday,” forecasters said.
 “Dry and seasonable conditions return for Halloween Sunday and the start of November.”

 John R. Ellement can be reached at firstname.lastname@example.org.
 Follow him on Twitter @JREbosglobe.
 Martin Finucane can be reached at email@example.com.
 Jeremy C. Fox can be reached at firstname.lastname@example.org.
 Follow him on Twitter @jeremycfox.
 Colleen Cronin can be reached at email@example.com.
 Travis Andersen can be reached at firstname.lastname@example.org.
 Follow him on Twitter @TAGlobe.
 Emily Sweeney can be reached at email@example.com.
 Follow her on Twitter @emilysweeney.
-Tonya Alanez can be reached at firstname.lastname@example.org or 617-929-1579.
+Tonya Alanez can be reached at firstname.lastname@example.org.
 Follow her on Twitter @talanez.
 Andrew Brinker can be reached at email@example.com.
 Follow him on Twitter at @andrewnbrinker.
 Julia Carlin can be reached at firstname.lastname@example.org.
 Jenna Russell can be reached at email@example.com.
 Follow her on Twitter @jrussglobe.
 Shannon Larson can be reached at firstname.lastname@example.org.
 Follow her on Twitter @shannonlarson98.